 Future announced that the three transactions had netted £1.4m.
 But this is less than the proceeds of the CE sale.
 The agency, which had 2019 revenue of about £6m, is thought to have had a value of some £2m.

-The clue to what Future had to do in order to achieve the UK disposals (at a deeply unpromising time) came in an email to Incisive Media staff whose chair Tim Weller described the funding of its “relatively low risk opportunity” to acquire the £3m-revenue Trusted Reviews: “The acquisition will be funded partly by the vendor <TI Media> who has provided a contribution to working capital and partly by the company…” Put simply, Incisive was paid to take on Trusted Reviews and sustain its losses in 2020.
+The clue to what Future had to do in order to achieve the UK disposals (at a deeply unpromising time) came in an email to Incisive Media staff whose chair Tim Weller described the funding of its “relatively low risk opportunity” to acquire the £2.5m-revenue Trusted Reviews: “The acquisition will be funded partly by the vendor <TI Media> who has provided a contribution to working capital and partly by the company…” Put simply, Incisive was paid £500k to take on Trusted Reviews.

 Similar provisions were also made to persuade the £25m-revenue Kelsey to acquire Amateur Photographer and World Soccer.
 The magazines are believed to have had annual revenues of some £2m but are now loss-making.